-Below is the actual balance sheet of the Federal Reserve System prior to the recent crisis (from Board of Governors’ series H4.1, Factors Affecting Reserve Balances).
-It sums the assets, liabilities, and capital of all twelve Federal Reserve Banks and consolidates them (i.e. removes what Fed banks owe to each other).
-The main asset was Treasury securities that amounted to about $718 billion in January 2005.
+Table 1 shows the actual balance sheet of the Federal Reserve System.
+It sums the assets, liabilities, and capital of all twelve Federal Reserve banks and consolidates them (i.e. removes what Fed banks owe to each other).
+The main asset is Treasury securities that amounted to about $718 billion in January 2005.

-The main liability was outstanding Federal Reserve notes (FRNs) issued (i.e. held outside the twelve Fed banks’ vaults) that amounted to $718 billion in January 2005.
-This line in the balance sheet includes all FRNs issued regardless who owns them, which is different from L1 in the balance sheet above.
-Indeed, for analytical purpose, economists like to measure the amount of FRNs “in circulation,” that is FRNs held outside the Federal Reserve banks, the U.S. Treasury and private banks (i.e. “vault cash”).
-A distant second liability was reserve balances that amounted to $31 billion.
+The main liability is outstanding Federal Reserve notes (FRNs) issued (i.e. held outside the twelve Fed banks’ vaults) that amounted to $718 billion in January 2005.
+This line in the balance sheet includes all FRNs issued regardless who owns them, which is different from L1 in the balance sheet of Figure 1.
+Indeed, for analytical purpose, economists like to measure the amount of FRNs “in circulation,” that is FRNs held outside the vaults of private banks (“vault cash”), of the Federal Reserve banks, and of the U.S. Treasury.
+A distant second liability was reserve balances (aka deposits of depository institutions at the Fed) that amounted to $31 billion.

 Capital consists mostly of the annual net income of the Fed (“surplus” line) and the shares that banks must buy when becoming members of the Federal Reserve System (the “capital paid in” line).
-These shares are not tradable, cannot be pledged (i.e. banks cannot use them as collateral or cannot be discounted), do not provide a voting right to banks, and pay an annual dividend representing 6% of net income.
+These shares are not tradable, cannot be pledged (i.e. banks cannot use them as collateral and cannot be discounted), do not provide a voting right to banks, and pay an annual dividend representing 6% of net income of the Fed.

 Any left-over net income is transferred to the U.S. Treasury and the Secretary of the Treasury can use the funds only for two purposes: to increase Treasury’s gold stock or to reduce outstanding amount of treasuries (aka “public debt”) (For detail see Section 7 of Federal Reserve Act).